 Toshiba’s AI-powered produce recognition, built on the new ELERA IoT platform, demonstrates the power of moving smart devices to the edge and enhancing them with AI (artificial intelligence) capabilities that are deployed through Toshiba’s state of the art TCx EDGE camera.

 Produce recognition plays a key role in the adoption of self-checkoutsystems, overcoming traditional obstacles.
 Research from PYMNTS.com and Toshiba found that 35 percent of customers believe that self-service will not be convenient for purchasing produce.
 15 percent say the kiosks will likely make mistakes when processing their orders.
 Another 14 percent believe that self-service checkouts are difficult to use.

 Toshiba’s ELERA produce recognition solution increases scanning accuracy and reduces the need for manual input of codes and intervention from store associates — making the self-checkout process a faster, friendlier, and smarter experience for consumers.
 Retailers can expect to see business benefits such as improvements in loss prevention and staff use, reductions in shrinkage, and more accurate inventory visibility.

 “Toshiba’s unique approach to produce recognition is a powerful example of how the ELERA platform, combined with AI and computer vision technology, can be used and scaled across the retail environment,” said Yevgeni Tsirulnik, VP, digital portfolio and innovation, Toshiba.
 “As edge devices and IoT sensors become more widely deployed, the data they gather can be made available to any application, device, or touchpoint.
 The positive impact of these advanced technologies working in unison, and at scale, will ripple across all retail operations.”

-Filed Under: IoT, News
+Filed Under: IoT applications, News